josh-read/delays/README.md

 This project aims to help scientists and engineers to manage data on multiple timebases and sync event times up to any frame of reference.

-This is useful when either of the following is true:
-- The detectors used to collect data can only run for a short amount of time relative to the duration of the experiment.
-- The transit time of information around the system is comparable to the length of the experiment itself.
+This is useful when the transit time of information from the measurement frame to detectors is comparable to the length of the experiment itself.
-These conditions are both typically true for very short lived experiments which are common in HEDP.
+This condition is often true for the very short lived experiments common in high energy density physics.

-The tools offered here are designed to target two key scenarios:
+The tools offered here are designed to target two practical use cases:
-- Setting delay pulse generators to trigger detectors at the right time to record over a time of interest.
+- Setting delay pulse generators to trigger detectors at the right time to record over a time of interest (before the experiment).
-- Syncing data to the experimental frame of reference.
+- Syncing recorded data to a common frame of reference (after the experiment).

+Examples of both use cases are presented in the tutorial.

 ## Features